iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 The <u>issuer</u> broadcasts a message containing a list of credential types offered for issuance in this interaction, each with it's own list of requirements which must be satisfied by the <u>holder</u> in order to qualify for the credential.

 ###### Layout
+TODO return the whole schema of VC offered
 ```JSON
 {
     "callbackURL": "<URL as String>",